What Is Air Balancing and Why Is It Important?

 - HEATING SEASON:

-- Set your thermostat for a temperature of 76-78 degrees.
-Even if this is not the ideal temperature you would like - it is a ideal range for testing as it allows you to feel slight changes in temperature, so you will know when to make adjustments.
+- Set your thermostat to a temperature of 76-78 degrees.
+Even if this is not the ideal temperature you would like - it is an ideal range for testing as it allows you to feel slight changes in temperature, so you will know when to make adjustments.